Fostering Local Parliament’s Public Engagement for Electoral Violence Prevention

 • Training of the parliamentary staff

-• Developing tools for analysis, reporting, regulatory impact assessment
+• Developing tools for analysis, reporting and regulatory impact assessment

 LIMITATIONS AND CHALLENGES